There are seven great health reasons to pick a side when your head hits the pillow.

-According to Ayurveda, the left side of the body is completely different than the right side, and, while I know it sounds strange, emphasizing the left side for rest and sleep offers some time tested wisdom for very real health and longevity benefits.
+According to Ayurveda, it’s best to sleep on your left side.
+The left side of the body is completely different than the right side.
+While I know it may sound strange, there is both time-tested wisdom and exciting new science that emphasizes the left side for rest, sleep, and very real health and longevity benefits.

-7 Reasons to Try Sleeping on Your Left Side:
+7 Reasons to Sleep on Your Left Side

 - Better elimination